phiresky/procedural-cities/ausarbeitung.md

 ### L-system with global goals and local constraints

 In [@cities2001] a complex L-system is used to produce the road network.
 The L-system has two external functions: `localConstraints` and `globalGoals`.
 GlobalGoals is used for the general structure of the roads.
 For the highways this is done by searching for the nearest population centers and navigating in that direction.
-Secondarily, highways and also streets are directed according to road patterns, described in the next section.
+Secondarily, highways and also streets are directed according to road patterns, described in [@sec:road-patterns].

 LocalConstraints contains more local rules relevant for specific points on the map.
 In these specific points (described in [@sec:constraints]) the localConstraints function can adjust the parameters of the next iteration, or return FAILED if no there is no solution.

+The approaches used in the other documents are described in more detail in [@sec:street-approaches].

 ### Road patterns, [see @cities2001, sec.
 3.2.2] {#sec:road-patterns}

-[@cities2001] mentions the following three general street patterns (see [@fig:roadp])
+[@cities2001] mentions the following three general street patterns, citing [@focas_four_1998] (see [@fig:roadp]):

 * Rectangular raster -- aligned to one angle and perpendicular to that.
 This is common in planned cities that are built in modern times
 * Radial / concentric -- streets go around a center point and perpendicular streets go straight to the center
 * Branching / random -- smaller streets branch from larger ones.
 Common in old cities that have naturally grown.
 In [@cities2001] this is the interpreted as no restrictions / random layout

+Most other documents use either the same, or very similar types of road patterns.

 ![An overview of the street pattern used in the CityEngine system with a short description and an example [@cities2001]](img/road-patterns.pdf){#fig:roadp}